rimoun-g/Jupyter-Notebooks-Excercise1/README.md

 ## Jupyter-Notebooks-Excercise1

-analyzing Fifa 2019 dataset
+analysing FIFA 2019 dataset
 https://www.kaggle.com/karangadiya/fifa19

-anaylyzing the relation between height, weight and sprint speed.
+analysing the relation between height, weight and sprint speed.

-this is a self training not required by any course system.
+this is a self-training project and not required by any course.